microprofile/wpsite/README.md

 4. Choose a category and enter tags on the right side of the screen in the “tags” box.
 (These are keywords related to the topic of your post).

 5. Scroll down to the "Feature Image" widget and upload an image by clicking on the "Set feature image" link.
 The image should be between 1600px - 2000px wide and have a minimum height of 500px for best results.
-If you need help resizing image, please send to [Ryan](rstjames@tomitribe.com) for styling.

 6. When done entering your blog post, click on the “Submit for Review” button.
 This will effectively put the blog post on the WP blog inbox for all WP admins.
 As a writer, you are done at this point.